rbadrinath/FCP/SCRIPT/01_intro_crud_compile.md

         * Delete the file using rm				rm f3
     * Repeat this exercise - The teacher will repeatedly ask people to do things

+## COMPILE AND EXECUTE PROGRAMS
-* OBJECTIVE-2: COMPILE and EXECUTE programs
+* OBJECTIVE: COMPILE and EXECUTE programs
     * Lets start by taking a 'largish' example.
 Sieve of eratosthenes.
     *  Notion of writing a program
     * Notion of compiling a program